Pluto1010/docker-heroku-cli/README.md

 # docker-heroku-cli

-Just type `./heroku` inside the project directory and it tries to build a docker container image that includes a runnable Heroku CLI and run it after that.
+Just type `./heroku` inside the project directory and it tries to build a docker container image that includes a runnable Heroku CLI and runs it after that.

 > Maybe you have to make it executable first by running something like `chmod u+x heroku`